 An egg-potato omelet made with small oysters and accompanied with spicy sauce.

-Where To Get The Best Oyster Omelet Penang: New Lane Hawker Stalls.
+Best Oyster Omelet Penang: New Lane Hawker Stalls.

 Nasi Kandar

-Best Penang Restaurant for Nasi Kandar: Line Clear, which opened in 1930, is open 24 hours and is accessed via a narrow alley.
+Top Penang Restaurant for Nasi Kandar: Line Clear, which opened in 1930, is open 24 hours and is accessed via a narrow alley.

 Nasi Lemak

-Considered the national dish of Malaysia, Nasi Lamek is a meal of fragrant rice garnished with cucumber slices, fried anchovies, peanuts, fried egg and sambal – a spicy sauce.
+Considered the national dish of Malaysia, Nasi Lemak is a meal of fragrant rice garnished with cucumber slices, fried anchovies, peanuts, fried egg and sambal – a spicy sauce.
 It originated as a breakfast meal, but is now eaten any time of day.

-Top Penang Foodie Breakfast Spot: Ali Nasi Lemak for a snack portion.
+Penang Foodie Breakfast Spot: Ali Nasi Lemak for a snack portion.

 Crispy Duck with Rice